martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Monster resistances/immunities have been removed.
 - Monster HP is the same between /players 8 and /players 1 which means that you should play on /players 8 so that you can get the maximum amount of item drops.
+- Essences for the Token of Absolution no longer drop.
+You will only have the 3 respecs provided by Akara.
+Use them wisely.

 **** Client Enhancements ****